The International Hotel Law Review: Poland

 Polish law distinguishes between employees, non-employee workers, agency workers and self-employed.
 Although the level of protection depends on the nature of the relationship, employees enjoy the widest protection, including protection against unfair dismissal, redundancy payment, statutory notice periods, overtime and others.
 Alternative staffing models are subject to the authorities' scrutiny due to reclassification risk.

 iii Pay and benefits

-The minimum wage for full-time employees is set each year and in 2020 it amounts to 2,600 zloty gross monthly, or 70 zloty per hour.
+The minimum wage for full-time employees is set each year, and in 2021 it amounts to 2,800 zloty gross monthly, or 18,30 zloty gross per hour.
 Non-employee workers and self-entrepreneurs (both on service agreements) are entitled to the minimum hourly wage.
 Employers with more than 50 employees should have Remuneration Rules and a Company Social Benefit Fund, the terms of which should be consulted with trade unions or employees' representatives.
 Non-cash benefits (e.g., private medical insurance or sports cards) are very common.
-As of 2020, new mandatory pension schemes (PPK or PPE) should be adopted by smaller employers (headcount between 20 and 249 persons).
-Due to the pandemic, the second wave of PPK implementation was postponed for the deadline related to the third wave of implementation.
+As of 2021, new mandatory pension schemes (PPK or PPE) should be adopted by all employers unless they are exempted from its establishment.

 iv Termination of employment

 There are several options to terminate employees; however, in all cases reasons must be provided, and the document must be in writing.
 There are certain protected categories of employees.
 There is also a special procedure for gross misconduct and redundancies.
 In each case the employee may challenge unilateral termination before the court within 21 days.
 The option to reach amicable settlement is always available and recommended.